Erieye: History

 In 1985, Ericsson Microwave Systems were contracted by the Swedish Defence Material Administration to develop what would become the PS-890 Erieye AEW radar.
 In 1985, a dummy dual-sided phased array antenna was tested on a twin-engined Fairchild Metro aircraft.
 In 1987, the Metro aircraft was fitted with the radar system for flight trials.
 In 1993, production started on six radars for the Swedish Air Force, for fitting in Saab 340 aircraft.
 In 1996, the first two production radars were delivered.
 The name Erieye is short for Ericsson eye.

 Operational history

 Pakistan

-On 16 August 2012, nine Tehrik-e-Taliban militants assaulted PAF Base Minhas at about 2 am.
+On 16 August 2012, nine Tehrik-e-Taliban militants assaulted Pakistan Air Force (PAF) Base Minhas at about 2 am.
 After a pitched battle all nine attackers were killed while two Pakistani security officials also died.
 The militants allegedly also destroyed one Saab 2000 Erieye plane and allegedly damaged one or two other aircraft.

+The Saab 2000 Erieye AEW&C fleet of the Pakistan Air Force was used during the 2025 India–Pakistan conflict.
+Following a BrahMos missile strike on PAF Base Bholari, the Indian Air Force has claimed to have destroyed a Saab 2000 AEW&C aircraft.
+This claim has been denied by Pakistani officials.